ergor/hsrails/README.md

 The high-speed rail multiplier can be temporarily changed with the `/hsrails` command, or permanently changed in the config.
 The boost block is also configurable.
 See _Usage_ section for commands and config options.

+To help cope with the higher speeds, there is also a _hard brake block_ available (`obsidian` by default).
+If you place an _unpowered_ power rail on a hard brake block, the cart will decelerate faster than default.
+See _Usage_ section for configuration options.

 **Note**: please read the _Design_ sections on how to keep your carts from derailing at high speeds.